 The onboard voltage monitor will continuously scan crucial voltage levels.
 Once a voltage becomes unstable, it will give a warning or send an error message to the screen.
 Users can adjust the voltage thresholds to define the sensitivity of the voltage monitor.
 Real time readings of these voltage levels are all displayed in BIOS.

 Fan Status Monitor with Firmware Control

-The system health monitor chip can check the RPM status of a cooling fan.
-The CPU and chassis fans are controlled by BIOS Thermal Management through the back panel.
+The system health monitor embedded in the BMC chip can check the RPM status of the cooling fans.
+The CPU and chassis fans are controlled via IPMI.

 Environmental Temperature Control